 You must prepare a valid email address before registering your TIN because BIR will send your tax identification number registration status and confirmation.

-Requirements in Getting TIN Online
+Requirements in Getting a TIN ID Online

 - Valid email address